He looks at me again; his eyes narrow and then he walks off. I swallow. This is the second time Frank has called whilst I’ve been at Lewis’s.

 It’s about Nigeria, Duty, custom and a promise made between my Father and his best friend when I was just a kid.
-It’s about the nice decent Doctor waiting for her in Lagos, hoping that she gets this quest to find herself out of her head and comes home to settle down.
-His name was Frank Bamiboye and my Mother loved him.
+It’s about the nice decent Doctor waiting for me in Lagos, hoping that I get this quest to find myself out of my head and come home to settle down.
+His name was Frank Bamiboye and my mum loves him.
 Everyone did.
-Why couldn’t she?
-Why was it every time she closed her eyes it was Lewis’s opaque eyes that mesmerised her, , his face she longed to trace with her fingers, the feel of his lips against hers, the only thing she wanted to remember, and in this mess she found herself in, his feelings the only ones she did not want to hurt.
+Why couldn’t I?
+Why was it every time I closed her eyes it was Lewis’s opaque eyes that mesmerised me, , his face I longed to trace with my fingers, the feel of his lips against hers, the only thing I wanted to remember, and in this mess I found herself in, his feelings the only ones I did not want to hurt.

-So with their words ringing in my ears I had come back to Blighty and tried to pick up the threads of the life I once knew.
+So with their doubts and fears ringing in my ears I had come back to Blighty and tried to pick up the threads of the life I once knew.
 Amanda and Tim grey haired but joyous met me at Heathway with lots of hugs, kisses and tears.

 Sadee was back in town.

 Six months later I got a job in Bonthills Comprehensive.
 A day later I met Lewis and three months later he asked me out.
 I still dont know why I said yes.

 I call to sleep and sleep refuses to come.
 So I think about my mother instead.
 I think talking about hair with Lewis has unleashed this avalanche of memories with it.